 The site of Wac’s first MalaMala camp was in the area where the Mlowathi River flows into the Sand River.
 It was soon found that the rains made the river difficult to ford, and in 1930 the camp was moved to its present site, on the western banks of the river.
 It was used exclusively in winter as a base from which to hunt.
 But even then, guests were treated like royalty.
 And royalty (such as Princess Alice and her husband, the Earl of Athlone) were often guests.

-Lady Cambell visited MalaMala for the first time in 1935.
+Lady Campbell visited MalaMala for the first time in 1935.
 She embarked immediately on the task of transforming the camp, planting the bougainvillea that has become known as MalaMala’s signature bloom.
-Today still sees the shock of pink growing abundantly along the camps immaculately-swept pathways.
+Today still sees the shock of pink growing abundantly along the camp’s immaculately swept pathways.

 In 1960 Wac submitted his last game report.
-For more then 30 years he had carefully observed and recorded what had transpired in the field.
+For more than 30 years he had carefully observed and recorded what had transpired in the field.
 In that last report, he noted that warthog were now fortunately on the increase, while sable antelope were on the decline.
-He mentioned in the end of his report that 130 guests had enjoyed MalaMala that season, more than half of these having been women and children (a new development).
-Wac signed the report as Colonel and was never to return to MalaMala.
+He mentioned at the end of his report that 130 guests had enjoyed MalaMala that season, more than half of these having been women and children (a new development).
+Wac signed the report as “Colonel” and was never to return to MalaMala.